DrMoriarty/godot-local-notification/README.md

 5) send your device token to the server side.

 That’s all.
 Sending notifications processed by your server, receiving notifications processed by OS.

+## Troubleshooting

+If the notification doesn't appear, make sure you're not trying to display it while your game is in the foreground.
+In iOS, apps can only show notifications if they are in the background.
+This implies that you must use `interval` > 0.